DarkSoul231/Network_Security_Bootcamp/README.md

 # Network Security Bootcamp Problem Solution.
-> This is project files created during the period of ShapeAi Network Security Bootcamp.
+> This is project files created during Network Security Bootcamp.

 > It this problem solutions we add extra layer of Encryption to the user input using ```Python``` Built in Library ```hashlib```.
 In it we use various hashing algorithm of ```haslib``` library to protect data.